hashie/hashie/README.md

 ### KeyConversion

 The KeyConversion extension gives you the convenience methods of `symbolize_keys` and `stringify_keys` along with their bang counterparts.
 You can also include just stringify or just symbolize with `Hashie::Extensions::StringifyKeys` or `Hashie::Extensions::SymbolizeKeys`.

 ### MergeInitializer

 The MergeInitializer extension simply makes it possible to initialize a Hash subclass with another Hash, giving you a quick short-hand.

 ### MethodAccess

 The MethodAccess extension allows you to quickly build method-based reading, writing, and querying into your Hash descendant.
-It can also be included as individual modules, i.e. `Hashie::Extensions::MethodReader`, `Hashie::Extensions::MethodWriter` and `Hashie::Extensions::MethodQuery`
+It can also be included as individual modules, i.e. `Hashie::Extensions::MethodReader`, `Hashie::Extensions::MethodWriter` and `Hashie::Extensions::MethodQuery`.

 ```ruby
 class MyHash < Hash